You may wish to see an introductory page to this section first.

 Byzantine capitals, but only a pulvino (a piece in the form of a truncated pyramid) with a monogram set on the top of the shaft which has nothing but a

 moulding forming a shallow Ionic capital to receive it.
 All this is very inconsistent with an early date, and points to much subsequent alteration.
-T. G. Jackson
+Jackson

-Considering the large availability of ancient columns at Constantinople, the fact that those utilized to restore Hagia Irene were so ill-chosen is hard to explain and it negatively strikes visitors (especially those who have seen the other church covered in this page).
+Considering the large availability of ancient columns at Constantinople, the fact that those utilized to restore Hagia Irene were so ill-chosen is hard to explain.

 Exterior: details of Hagia Irene and of ancillary buildings